Skip to main content

 After identifying the metadata type(s) that is erroring out you can use this guide to replicate this in Workbench and confirm if this is an API problem or not.

 Sometimes the root cause is a particular item in the metadata type.
-You may want to use the Named items filter to further narrow down the problem item.
+You may want to use the Specify named items and rules filter to further narrow down the problem item.

 Did this answer your question?